 Upon his arrival, Grant set about establishing a new supply line into Chattanooga, known as the “Cracker Line.”
 The Cracker Line reduced the distance of the existing supply line into the city by half.
-On October 30, 1863, the first supplies began arriving in Chattanooga over the new route, and conditions within the city immediately began to improve.
+On October 30, 1863, the first supplies began arriving in Chattanooga over the new route, and conditions within the city immediately improved.

 After lifting the siege at Chattanooga, Grant sent Sherman north to help end General James Longstreet’s siege of Major General Ambrose Burnside’s forces in Knoxville, Tennessee.
 Faced with Sherman’s advancing army, Longstreet withdrew from the Knoxville area on December 3 and 4, giving the Union complete control over Tennessee.

 On February 29, 1864, President Lincoln signed legislation restoring the rank of lieutenant general in the United States Army.
 The next day, Lincoln submitted Grant’s nomination, and Congress confirmed it on March 2.
 On March 3, Grant traveled to Washington to receive his commission.
 On March 10, Lincoln issued an executive order announcing that